Expert Fees in Inter-Partes and Legal Aid Cases

-The LAA have attempted to include as many specific types of expert fees which may be incurred as possible.
-The regulations include numerous different types of expert involvement from medical experts in civil claims to experts required in family cases such as DNA testing experts and independent social workers.
+The LAA have attempted to include provisions for specific types of expert fees which may be incurred in publicly funded type matters.
+The regulations include numerous different types of expert involvement from medical experts in civil claims to experts required in family cases such as risk assessment, drug and alcohol testing, and DNA testing experts as well as independent Social Workers.

 Within the LAA Regulations, there are also expert witness standards in family matters which are set.

 For detailed information regarding expert fees in Legal Aid cases in England and Wales, see the expert fees guidance here.

 ARC Costs are specialist Costs Draftsmen and Costs Lawyers who can assist in your recovery of costs and disbursements (including expert fees).
 We can assist with the recovery of the expert fees and other disbursements you may have incurred.
 We will ensure all your disbursements are included in our Bill of Costs and provide explanations on why these experts were required to justify the fees incurred.
 It is imperative that maximum recovery is achieved on expert fees, as otherwise this erodes the profitability of the file, and this is of particular importance in fixed costs matters where there is limited scope already to run a file profitably.